MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces-readdebuggerdata.md

 ---
 UID: NF:dbgeng.IDebugDataSpaces.ReadDebuggerData
 title: IDebugDataSpaces::ReadDebuggerData (dbgeng.h)
-description: The ReadDebuggerData method returns information about the target that the debugger engine has queried or determined during the current session.
+description: Learn about the ReadDebuggerData method, which returns information about the target that the debugger engine has queried or determined during the current session.
 old-location: debugger\readdebuggerdata.htm
 tech.root: debugger
 ms.date: 05/03/2018